BlockMedical/BlockMedical/docs/metamaskdocs/metamask_exchange_instructions.md

 Now you have a Metamask wallet, you can go back to the public sales page [here](https://github.com/BlockMedical/BlockMedical/blob/master/docs/README.md)

-If you need more instructions on how to exchange BMD, see [here](https://github.com/BlockMedical/BlockMedical/tree/master/docs/metamaskdocs/exchange_bmds/README.md)

 ## To Verify Your Transaction:

 Utility Tokens